AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 What's next?
 ------------
-The next tutorial is :doc:`connecting to the cluster <connecting>`.
+The next tutorial is :doc:`prerequisites`.